Home » Symptoms » Dog Symptoms A-Z » Uncontrolled Defecation (Fecal Incontinence)

 A veterinarian should be consulted if the dog regularly loses stool uncontrollably, especially if this occurs suddenly or is accompanied by other symptoms such as Pain, lethargy, or changes in behavior.

-Veterinary advice should also be obtained immediately if the animal shows signs of neurological disorders, such as Balance disorders or ParalysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
-Paralysis can be caused by injuries, illnesses, or disorders of the nervous system..
+Veterinary advice should also be obtained immediately if the animal shows signs of neurological disorders, such as Balance disorders or Paralysis.

 It is important for the pet owner to observe the symptoms carefully and provide the veterinarian with detailed information about the frequency, consistency, and circumstances of the uncontrolled stool loss.

-To alleviate the situation, the pet owner should immediately pay attention to very good hygiene in the anal area to avoid skin irritation or infections.
-Regular, gentle cleaning is crucial.
+To relieve the situation, the pet owner should immediately ensure very good hygiene in the anal area to prevent skin irritation or infections.
+Regular, gentle cleaning is essential.

 Adjusting the diet can help improve stool consistency.
-High-quality, fiber-rich diets can make the stool firmer and thus make it easier to control.
+High-quality, high-fiber diets can make stool firmer and make control easier.

-It is important to keep the dog in an environment that supports its mobility, especially if there are neurological problems.
-Non-slip floors and appropriate support when walking can help.
+It’s important to keep the dog in an environment that supports mobility, especially if neurological problems are present.
+Non-slip floors and appropriate support while walking can help.

 Long-term treatments prescribed by the veterinarian may include medications to improve nerve control or to treat Inflammatory conditions and Pain.

-In severe cases, surgical intervention may be necessary to correct structural problems or remove tumors that affect defecation.
+In severe cases, surgical intervention may be necessary to correct structural problems or remove tumors that interfere with bowel movements.

 Outlook on current research